Key Takeaway

 Why is weight loss harder with hypothyroidism, and can semaglutide overcome that?

 Hypothyroidism lowers metabolic rate, promotes insulin resistance, causes fatigue, and alters appetite hormones, all of which make weight loss more difficult.
 Semaglutide works through different pathways (GLP-1 receptor activation, appetite suppression, insulin sensitization) that can produce meaningful weight loss even in the setting of a slower metabolism.
-Ensuring your thyroid levels are optimized will maximize your response From $299.
+Ensuring your thyroid levels are improved will maximize your response From $299.

 Should I see an endocrinologist before starting semaglutide if I have hypothyroidism?